Class of 2018

 - Hometown: Solana Beach, CA

 In high school, Elisa was the CFO of a student-run organization called EmoART (emotional art), a group aiming to empower teenage girls in the Zandspruit Township in South Africa by using art as a medium to teach needed life skills.
-The group earned enough money selling bracelets to fund the first-ever EmoART summer camp.
 In the summer of 2013, Elisa interned at Equity Bank, a financial services provider headquartered in Nairobi.
 There, she developed a strong interest in microfinance and an understanding of the need for financial literacy in Rwanda.
-Elisa continues to explore the ways through which microfinance can be used to improve people’s living standards in Rwanda.

-For her Professional Venture summer, Elisa interned for the African Leadership University's School of Business Pan-African MBA Program in Kigali, Rwanda.
-The previous summer, she also interned in Kigali, where she worked for the Rwandan Development Board.
-She spent summer 2015 volunteering with child education programs and sustainable farming initiatives in Urubamba, Peru, through Peru Volunteer and Travel.
-For her Wilderness Leadership Experience, Elisa took a sailing course in Maine.
+For her Professional Venture summer, Elisa interned for the African Leadership University's Pan-African School of Business in Kigali, Rwanda.
+This internship provided her with a platform to study and understand the role of the private sector in solving the most concerning development issues in Africa.
+The previous summer, she also interned in Kigali, where she worked for the Rwandan Development Board, the government agency in charge of promoting Foreign Direct Investment.
+She spent summer 2015 volunteering with child education programs in Urubamba, Peru, through Peru Volunteer and Travel.

 Jens Henrik Munthe-Kaas